 Terror in the Corn - Tucson, AZ

-Terror opens weekends in October 2019.
+Terror opens weekends in early October.
 Frightening possibilities await as you enter a Haunted Cornfield.
 Attraction is professionally designed with live actors and scary props.
 Check out the flashlight corn maze and zombie paintball.
 Visit Friday and Saturday nights in October plus more dates being added.
 Doors open around 6:30 pm until midnight.
 Tickets on most nights are $25 including new corn maze and 3D attraction.
 This is part of the Buckelew Farm fall attractions featuring fall festivals, corn maze, pumpkin patch, and Christmas events.

 The Crypt Haunted Attractions - Mesa, AZ